 Jockey Boxes are typically built from red or blue coolers, so at events with a more formal atmosphere, like weddings, they might stand out like a sore thumb.
 If you want to make it look more polished, you can build or buy a jockey box cover.
 Often made of wood, jockey box covers conceal the front-facing side of the jockey box from guests.
 You can also cover the box with burlap or cloth.

 One other thing to keep in mind with jockey boxes is that they are not maintenance free.
 You will need to clean the system thoroughly after each use to prevent mold and bacteria growth.
 And you’ll want to keep an eye on your washers and connections, as they may loosen up or wear down over time, which could cause spraying issues if not addressed.

 Things to Consider When Purchasing a Jockey Box

 One of the decisions you will have to make when purchasing a jockey box is how you’ll be using the box.
 There are a few different options for the coils, and size matters (in this case).

-When it comes to surface area and efficiency, nothing beats your second shape option: 70’ and 120’ square high-efficiency coils.
-The square design makes for a better fit in most coolers, and this particular design also features legs that allow the chilled water to flow around the entire coil.
+When it comes to surface area and efficiency, nothing beats high-efficiency square jockey box coils.
+Available in 70’ and 120’ lengths, the square design makes for a better fit in most coolers, and this particular design also features legs that allow the chilled water to flow around the entire coil.
 Square coils are designed to get optimum performance from a jockey box system.
 They are the perfect fit for any well-trafficked function where you are pouring beer constantly.

 No matter your need or budget, there is a mobile draft beer solution for you.
-From a simple PicnicTap, to time-tested jockey boxes, to the plug-in, preeminent Mini Glyce™ Chillers, you can have a worry-free draft beer setup no matter where your events might take you.
+From a simple PicnicTap, to time-tested jockey boxes, you can have a worry-free draft beer setup no matter where your events might take you.